 Candidates can often be misleading in their CV's, trying to impress recruiters and hiding the personality traits they perceive as being inadequate for the role they are applying.
 Even during an interview, the opinion that a recruiter will form of the candidate will always be subjective and biased, as they will have no scientific background to sustain it.

 Personality assessments are a scientific-based method that can accurately predict job performance and company fit.
-Things like cognitive ability, honesty, integrity and emotional intelligence can be assessed using these tests.
+Things like teamwork, honesty, integrity and commitment to work can be assessed using these tests.
 However, in order for them to be really useful, recruiters need to make sure that they are using scientifically-proven and job-oriented tests so that they can be used to predict a candidates performance in a work environment.

 For instance, at skeeled, we use the PCI (Personality Characteristics Inventory), a test provided by Wonderlic.
 This test consists of a 150 questions inventory, all of them strategically made to assess the Big Five dimensions of personality in a work behavioural context: Openness, Conscientiousness, Extraversion, Agreeableness and Stability.